-9.3 If we reasonably believe that a payment into your account was made as a result of fraud, we'll remove the payment or take other steps to make sure the amount of the payment is not available for you to use.
+- 9.3 If we reasonably believe that a payment into your account was made as a result of fraud, we'll remove the payment or take other steps to make sure the amount of the payment is not available for you to use. - 9.4 If we reasonably believe a payment was made into your account by mistake, we'll return it to the paying bank unless you can show us it was not made by mistake.
+We'll take the following steps before returning the payment: - (a) If you received the payment less than two months before we find out about the mistake, we'll tell you about it and give you 15 Business Days to show us it was not made by mistake.
+During this period we'll make sure the amount of the payment is not available for you to use (we may do this by taking the amount out of your account or by limiting access to the amount on the account).

-- 9.4 If we reasonably believe a payment was made into your account by mistake, we'll return it to the paying bank unless you can show us it was not made by mistake.
-We'll take the following steps before returning the payment: - (a).
-If you received the payment less than two months before we find out about the mistake, we'll tell you about it and give you 15 Business Days to show us it was not made by mistake.
-During this period we'll make sure the amount of the payment is not available for you to use (we may do this by taking the amount out of your account or by limiting access to the amount on the account). - (b).
-If you received the payment more than two months before we find out about the mistake, we'll contact you before restricting your ability to use the amount of the payment and before we return it to the paying bank. - 9.5 We don't need your permission to take the money out of your account. - 9.6 If we receive a payment into your account from within the EEA which the payer says was made by mistake but, when we contact you, you tell us that the payment was intended for you, the payer may ask their bank for all relevant information including your name and address and transaction information so the payer can contact you directly.
+- (b) If you received the payment more than two months before we find out about the mistake, we'll contact you before restricting your ability to use the amount of the payment and before we return it to the paying bank. - 9.5 We don't need your permission to take the money out of your account. - 9.6 It may be that we receive a payment into your account from within the UK or in euros via a payment scheme that operates across the UK and the EEA (for example, SEPA), which the payer says was made by mistake.
+However, when we contact you, you tell us the payment was intended for you.
+The payer may then ask their bank for all relevant information including your name and address and transaction information to help the payer contact you directly.
 We are legally required to share this information with them if this happens. - 9.7 If you don't have enough money in your account when we take a mistaken payment out of it, you won't be liable for any overdraft interest that you would have paid as a result. - 9.8 If we mistakenly credit funds to your account, we'll either take the amount out of your account or limit your access to the amount on your account.
 If this happens, we'll normally tell you before taking action.